Assistant Paper Conservator

 B.F.A., Kutztown University of Pennsylvania

 Christina Taylor’s research is focused on printmaking and print techniques.
-Most recently, she has been exploring the unusual woodblock carving techniques of Paul Gauguin.
-She has led several printmaking workshops, including “Lithography for Conservators and Museum Professionals,” at the International Institute for Conservation of Historic and Artistic Works (IIC).
-She currently serves as treasurer for the Association of Print Scholars.
+Recently, she has explored Théodore Géricault’s experimental stone paper lithographs and Paul Gauguin’s unusual woodblock carving techniques.
+She has instructed various printmaking workshops, including “Lithography for Conservators and Museum Professionals,” and she currently serves as treasurer for the Association of Print Scholars.

 Taylor, Christina, and Tina C. Tan.
 “A Method of Mounting Works on Paper Using Embedded Magnet Strips.”
 Paper presented at the Joint 44th Annual AIC Annual Meeting and 42nd CAC-ACCR Annual Conference, Montréal, Quebec, May 2016.